PuffinKwadraat/MultiCube-Public/README.md

 ### Economy

 Our Discord Server also has a Economy system.
-You can collect money through a couple ways:
+You can collect coins through several ways:

 - Daily reward: as the name suggests, you can collect a DR. The command for this is `dailyreward`, it has a cooldown of 24 hours (86400 seconds).
 - Another kind off daily reward is the `search` command, and you have to pick a number.
 - Participate in events.

-Furthermore, we are planning to connnect your Discord coins to your Minecraft balance, on the MultiCube server.
+- Buy coins with real money on our Ko-Fi [page](https://ko-fi.com/multicubecommunity).

 There are 2 types of balance:

 - Bank: you cannot pay with this, it's just an account for save keeping and saving up money.
+There is also a small amount of interest, so you can let your coins idle there, and generate more coins.
 - Wallet: this is your direct payment method.
 All money earned (for example DR) goes into here.

-The Economy System is not done, so this text about Economy will be expanded.
+With coins you can buy Boxes and Shards.
+You can open Boxes for Scraps, which you can sell.
+Shards are rare tokens, and you can buy exclusive stuff with those.
+Be aware that if you sell, you will get lose some money, as the buy price is higher than the sell price.

 ### Levels

 Besides an economy system, we also have a Level system, with Levels and Experience.
 Each time you send a message, some Experience will be added into your profile.
 When you have enough Experience, you can buy a new level.
 We are still working on this, but the basics are there.
 Check the 'Commands' paragraph to see the commands associated with our Level system.

 ### Usefull stuff/links